End Closure Location

 The variety of existing wall anchors available from SDI Members allow Standard Steel Door Frames to be a reliable option for existing wall, structural steel wall framing or retrofit installations utilizing a butted to wall application.
 In order to make the installation successful, careful consideration shall be given to all tolerances involved and that sufficient clearance is figured to allow for them.

-It has been “customary” to allow 1/4" clearance around the frame perimeter when establishing rough opening sizes or when figuring non-standard overall frame sizes.
-Although this dimensional requirement does not appear in Industry publications, it is based on the following:
+It has been “customary” to allow clearance around the frame perimeter when establishing rough opening sizes or when figuring non-standard overall frame sizes.
+This clearance is necessary to compensate for any allowable manufacturing tolerances, installation tolerances, or substrate conditions.
+Tolerances and clearances are referenced both pictorially and verbally in a number of Industry documents such as:

 Frames will “fit and function” if made to these dimensional tolerances and installed within tolerances.
 There is, however, relatively no assurance that the substrate (walls) will be of suitable size or alignment.